Cosmian/kms/documentation/docs/tls.md

 When running in a zero-trust environment, the KMS server should be started using HTTPS.
 Check the [running in a zero-trust environment](./zero_trust.md) section for more information.

-To enable TLS, one can provide certificates - on the command line or via the bootstrap server.
+To enable TLS, one can provide certificates on the command line interface.

 ### Providing certificates